 In n8n, add QuickBooks node.
 Click 'Create New Credentials', select 'OAuth2'.
 Enter Client ID, Client Secret from developer portal.
 Click 'Connect' and authorize n8n to access your QuickBooks account.
 Test by retrieving company info or listing invoices.

 Save credentials as 'QuickBooks - Production'.
 OAuth credentials need to be refreshed every 6 months—QuickBooks will email you a reminder.
 Re-authorize in n8n when prompted.
+Add one credential per QuickBooks company if you run a company per SPV.

 Common questions about QuickBooks integration